clientedev/ObraFlowv2/replit.md

 - **Database**: Railway PostgreSQL for production, SQLite for development.
 - **Authentication**: Flask-Login for session management and role-based access (regular/master users).
 - **Forms**: WTForms for secure form handling and CSRF protection.
-- **File Handling**: Manages file uploads (photos, documents) with a 16MB limit, supporting binary image storage in the database with filesystem fallback.
+- **File Handling**: Manages file uploads (photos, documents) with a **50MB limit per file**, supporting binary image storage in the database with filesystem fallback.
+Enforced validation with HTTP 413 response for oversized uploads.
 - **PDF Generation**: WeasyPrint for pixel-perfect HTML/CSS templates.
 - **Geolocation**: Robust system with IP fallback and reverse geocoding using `geopy`.
 - **CORS**: Flask-CORS configured with credentials support.